maoueh/nugrant/README.md

 parameters, user parameters overrides system parameters and finally system parameters overrides defaults parameters.

+When two keys that are merged together points to Array values, the default operation is to replace current Array by overriding one.
+The default merge strategy can be customized.

 ### Vagrant

 All examples shown here are for Vagrant 1.1+.
 They have